 Roméo Mathieu’s example helped form the cornerstone on which our union is built.
 His leadership as Director of the Canadian Food and Allied Workers (Amalgamated Meat Cutters and Butcher Workmen of America) was a vital factor in making possible the merger that created the UFCW in 1979.
 It was the eternal need to bring union representation to unorganized workers, as well as the quest for unity and solidarity in the labour movement, that were the driving force of Brother Mathieu’s long and illustrious career.

 Each year, eighteen scholarships of one thousand ($1000.00) dollars each are made available.
 They are awarded to UFCW members in Canada, or to the children of UFCW members in Canada, who are attending full-time undergraduate studies at a Canadian university, college or other recognized post-secondary educational institution.

-Applications and rules in PDF format may be obtained online at both www.ufcw.ca as well as below, but online or email applications will not be accepted.
+Applications and rules may be obtained online at both www.ufcw.ca as well as below.

 Each year, the UFCW International awards seven, four year scholarships to members or their children throughout North America.

 For over 45 years the UFCW International Union has awarded union scholarships to recognize UFCW members and their dependents.